 This looks quite similar to the “Market Network” structure that is becoming more common in lots of different industries.

 However, unlike “market networks” for the private sector, our new partnership tools give us a much more exciting option.
-Similar to social networks, messaging platforms and file sharing tools, we’ll be in the situation where one charity joining Time to Spare will encourage many other charities to join their network or partnership.
+Similar to social networks, messaging platforms and file sharing tools, we’ll be in the situation where one charity joining Plinth will encourage many other charities to join their network or partnership.
 Essentially, viral growth, built on top of our existing high retention:

 It will mean we have more time and more money to spend on developing the platform itself.
 We’ll be handing over less money to Google or Facebook.
 But also, our growth will be clearly and directly dependent on how helpful our platform is to individual charities and community networks, so our incentives will be directly and clearly aligned with our most important customers.